-To comply with State regulations, the Village of Orchard Park will be annually issuing a report describing the quality of your drinking water.
+To comply with State regulations, the Village of Orchard Park, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
 We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
-This report provides an overview of 2020's water quality.
+This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-If you have any questions about this report or concerning your water utility, please contact Emery Wittmeyer, Department of Public Works at 662-3866.
-If you notice any suspicious activity that would affect the water supply, call the police @ 911.
+If you have any questions about this report or concerning your drinking water, please contact Emery Wittmeyer, Department of Public Works, at 716-662-3866.
 We want you to be informed about your drinking water.
-If you want to learn more, please attend any of our regularly scheduled Village Board Meetings.
-The meetings are held the 2nd and 4th Monday of each month at 7 pm at 4295 South Buffalo Street, Orchard Park, NY.
+If you want to learn more, please attend any of our regularly scheduled village board meetings.
+The meetings are held the 2nd and 4th Monday of each month at 7pm at 4295 S. Buffalo Street, Orchard Park, NY.